Mahmudur Rahman: Caretaker government

 Khaleda Zia's government ended in October 2006 and, under the constitution, elections are supposed to take place within three months, or January 2007.
 That fall there was a fierce struggle among the numerous parties, 14 of which were part of an Awami League-alliance and several were allied with the BNP.
 The caretaker government was trying to bring all parties to the table to settle election questions amidst rising tensions and violence.
 Arab News noted when reporting the late November 2006 incident below, that "At least 40 people were killed and hundreds injured in clashes between rival parties since late October."

-As an ex-energy adviser, Rahman kept in touch with colleagues from the BNP in the government.
-On 24 November 2006, journalists and TV news reporters took photos of 44 BNP administration officials, some retired like Rahman and others incumbents, leaving Rahman's office after a midnight meeting; many tried to hide their faces.
+As a former energy adviser, Mahmudur Rahman kept in touch with colleagues from the BNP in the government.
+On 24 November 2006, journalists and TV news reporters took photos of 44 BNP administration officials, some retired like Mahmudur Rahman and others incumbents, leaving Mahmudur Rahman's office after a midnight meeting; many tried to hide their faces.
 A spokesman from the Awami League said that the men were meeting to try to "rig" the scheduled January 2007 election for BNP and its allies.
-Rahman denied the charge, saying he was holding a "private party" for friends to see his new office.
+Mahmudur Rahman denied the charge, saying he was holding a "private party" for friends to see his new office.
 The Awami League (and allies) called for a boycott of the scheduled January 2007 elections, demanding electoral reform.

 In January 2007, the military led by General Moeen took over the caretaker government, and imposed a state of emergency.
 According to the then Presidential Adviser and Minister Mukhlesur Rahman Chowdhury, Army Chief, Lt.
 Gen. Moeen was the main force in the military intervention and declaration by President Iajuddin Ahmed of a state of emergency on 11 January 2007.
-Moeen and his associates selected that illegal government's Chief Advisor Dr. Fakhruddin Ahmed.
-Prof. Dr. Iauddin Ahmed continued as President.
+Moeen and his associates selected that illegal government's chief advisor, Fakhruddin Ahmed.
+Iauddin Ahmed continued as president.
 In March 2007, the caretaker government charged Khaleda Zia's two sons with corruption.
 In April, it announced a ban on politicians visiting the former prime minister, under the conditions of the emergency.
 The CTG also charged some of Zia's ministers with corruption.
 Also in April 2007, the CTG sued Sheikh Hasina, leader of the Awami League, for graft.